 In most cases images can be printed using the print icon on the image viewer.
 This opens the browser print function in which the customer can alter print settings to landscape/portrait, zoom in/out and so that the desired settings can be found.
 Please note that images are normally the same size as the original document and very few of these fit the A4 paper size.

-Alternatively, images can be saved on devices using the save icon and then opened and printed from the customer’s image viewing/editing software.
+Alternatively, single jpeg images can be saved on devices using the save icon and then opened and printed from the customer’s image viewing/editing software.
 Customers can also use their own software to edit images and to paste these into A4 documents with margins reduced to a minimum.

 Customers can use the crop icon to crop an image.
 This allows the user to save and print a cropped version of the image.